mahidulalvi/household-management-api/README.md

 ## project requirements

-For anyone intersted, the project specific requirements can be found ['here'](./Coder Foundry - Project Requirements.docx.pdf).
+For anyone intersted, the project specific requirements can be found [here](./CoderFoundryProjectRequirements.docx.pdf).